Immigration Statement of Changes HC 997 – July 2025: What Employers Need to Know

 1. Higher Skill Threshold for Skilled Worker Visas

-From 22 July 2025, all Certificates of Sponsorship (CoS) for new applicants under the Skilled Worker visa must relate to roles classified at RQF Level 6 (graduate level) or above.
+From 22 July, all new Certificates of Sponsorship (CoS) must relate to occupations classified at RQF Level 6 or higher.
+This shift excludes 100–180 roles that were previously eligible for sponsorship, including:

-• Tables 1–3: Only RQF 6+ roles now generally eligible for sponsorship
+• Tables 1–3: RQF Level 6+ roles (standard Skilled Worker eligibility)

-• Tables 1a, 2aa, 3a: Sub-degree roles eligible under limited concessions
+• Tables 1a, 2aa, 3a: RQF Level 3–5 roles eligible only under limited, temporary shortage lists

 2. New Salary Thresholds for Sponsored Workers